Elinor Florence, Author

 You might wish to publish your memories in print form.

 A book or even a sheaf of typed paper is more meaningful for the elderly (and indeed, many of us) than having something appear in digital form.
-Leo Richer of Windermere, B.C., now deceased, had the foresight to write his own memoir and have it printed, for the benefit of family and friends, way back in 1998.
+Leo Richer of Windermere, B.C., now deceased, had the foresight to write his own memoir called I Flew the Lancaster Bomber and have it printed, for the benefit of family and friends, way back in 1998.
 You can order a copy yourself, from Amazon.

 I published an excerpt from his book here: A Rookie Pilot’s Nightmare.

-These days it is unbelievably cheap and easy to produce a printed book.
+These days it is fairly inexpensive and easy to produce a printed book.
 Ten years ago, I helped my mother write her own memoir, which she titled Silver Linings.
 (That was my mother.
 She had more than her share of troubles, but preferred to focus on the funny and the sunny).
 It’s your choice, too!

 The photo on the cover doesn’t mean anything to anyone else, but it is the driveway leading up to our family farm near North Battleford, Saskatchewan.